 Rhode Island Reds were first developed in Little Compton, Rhode Island, in about 1830.
-Early flocks often had both single and rose combed flocks because it was from the Malay that the Rhode Island Red chicken gets its deep red color, strong constitution and hard feathers.
+Early flocks often had both single and rose combed flocks because it was from the Malay that the Rhode Island Red chicken gets its deep red color, strong constitution, and hard feathers.

 It is recommended that you should get Rhode Island Reds from a breeder.
-We have raised these chickens from eggs and I can understand why.
+We have raised these chickens from eggs, and I can understand why.
 Many of the hatchlings were deformed at hatching which indicated a genetic defect of some kind.

-Our chickens almost always laid large and extra large eggs and produced good meat.
+Our chickens almost always laid large and extra-large eggs and produced good meat.
 I have read that the roosters are mean with loud crows, but the hens are quiet and docile.
 I can vouch for the crowing and the sweet nature of the hens, but I have never had any problems with the roosters attaching me or anyone else.
 I have had kids around our Rhode Island Red Roosters without incident.

 Rhode Island Reds are a good choice for the small flock owner and is a recommended breed for free-ranging.
 This chickens can take the heat and the cold both.
 They can handle marginal diets and poor housing better than other breeds while still producing eggs.
 They are the best egg-layers of the dual-purpose breeds.
 Most Reds show broodiness.
 The Rose Comb variety is slightly smaller than the Single Combed variety.
 It is not unusual for the red color to fade if these chickens are exposed to the sun.

 The Java is the second oldest chicken breed developed in the United States and now considered endangered.
 The breed came into existence in the US sometime between 1835 and 1850 (Europe in 1885).
 This bird is very large and very slow to mature.
 Compared to the Rhode Island Reds, the roosters are docile, but protective and loud.
-These chickens are good for free ranging.
-They have average egg production. though Javas grow slower than modern breeds, they were noted for their meat production during the 1800s.
+These chickens are good for free-ranging.
+They have average egg production, though Javas grow slower than modern breeds, they were noted for their meat production during the 1800s.
 The Java was used in the creation of the Plymouth Rock and Jersey Giant breeds.

-Faverolles are pretty birds with muffs, a beard, feathered feed and five toes.
+Faverolles are pretty birds with muffs, a beard, feathered feet, and five toes.
 Salmon Faverolles are the most commonly available type.
 These birds are excellent winter layers and are a good choice for northern winters.
 They have tasty meat.
-The roosters are huge, regal and docile and the hens are beautiful.
+The roosters are huge, regal and docile, and the hens are beautiful.
 It is important to note that it is not a good idea to mix this breed with other chicken breeds because the Faverolles are so docile they are at the bottom of the pecking order.